causiq/logary/README.md

 ### Writing a new target

  1. Create a new .net 4.5 class library in F#, under `target` and add that to Logary.sln.
- 1. Copy the code from Logary's Target_Noop.fs, which contains the basic structure.
+ 1. Copy the code from Logary's `Target_Noop.fs`, which contains the basic structure.
     There are more docs in this file.

 ## Commercial Targets